openedx/docs.openedx.org/source/educators/concepts/communication/manage_divided_discussions.rst

 discussions in courses that use divided discussions, and courses that do not have groups and do not use divided discussions.

-.. only:: Partners

- You can share the examples in the :ref:`Read the Group Indicator in Posts` section with your learners.
-The `course discussions index`_ section in the *EdX Learner's Guide* also provides useful information to help learners make the most of their participation in course discussions.

-.. only:: Open_edX

 You can share the examples in the :ref:`Read the Group Indicator in Posts` section with your learners.
 The `course discussions index`_ section in the *Open edX Learner's Guide* also provides useful information to help learners make the most of their participation in course discussions.

 Course team members who have the Discussion Admin, Discussion Moderator, Community TA or Group Community TA role see the indicator of who can read each